OSS-Hackathon/IranOpenSourceHackathon/first/README.md

 - Each pull request will count towards your total score (depends on how many lines of code it is ⚠️).
 - At the end, top 5⚠️ contributors (highest scores ⚠️) will be acknowledged [here][TOP-CONTS].
 We might update the list during the hackathon as well.

+If you are unfamiliar with open-source contribution, git or github, take a look at [these resources][TUTS].

 Also be carefully read our [code of conduct][COC] before you start contributing.
 Administrative action (including bans from current hackathon or even from all subsequent hackathons) might be taken in response to violations of the [code of conduct][COC].